rajjwal/IonDTNAndroidStarter/README.md

 - Download and Install Interplanetary Overlay Network (ION) software distribution pre-installed in the development machine.
 Download the following files from [ion-dtn].
     - Download "ion-3.6.1.tar.gz" and extract contents to *<path>*
     - Download "ion-android-3.6.1.tar.gz" and extract the contents of folder "ion-android-3.6.1" to *<path>/ion-3.6.1/arch-android*
 - go to *<path>* and run *./configure*.
-If you are on macOS you will need to make some changes by running follwowing commands:
+If you are on macOS you will need to make some changes by running following commands:
     - 	sudo sysctl -w kern.sysv.shmmax=10485760
     - 	sudo sysctl -w kern.sysv.shmseg=32
     - 	sudo sysctl -w kern.sysv.shmall=32768